 - certification on each invoice as to the truth and accuracy of the invoice.

 Invoices must also be approved by SPA prior to submitting to Accounts Payable.
 The PI must retain a copy for departmental records.
 The PI’s signature on the invoice indicates that review has taken place and that the invoice adheres to budget.

 If, after review of the invoice, a concern with subrecipient performance is identified, the PI should request clarification from the subrecipient PI.
 If the PI identifies any unusual, miscellaneous, apparently excessive, or potentially unallowable charges invoiced by a subrecipient, and if the explanations from the subrecipient are insufficient to render a prudent judgment on the allowability of the cost, the PI shall refer the matter to SPA for resolution with the subrecipient’s institutional authorities.
 When ORA is satisfied that the issues are resolved, they will notify the PI to proceed with approval for payment.
 Invoices should not be approved for payment until all issues or concerns have been resolved.

 SPA will provide a review of all subrecipient invoices submitted for payment.
 The review will, at a minimum, include:

 - appropriate invoice format and level of detail

 - certification or signature by authorized subrecipient representatives as specified in the subaward agreement

-ORA may disallow invoice charges determined to be unreasonable, unallowable, or unallocable.
-ORA will work with the PI to document the reason for the disallowance and contact the subrecipient organization to request a revised invoice.
+SPA may disallow invoice charges determined to be unreasonable, unallowable, or unallocable.
+SPA will work with the PI to document the reason for the disallowance and contact the subrecipient organization to request a revised invoice.

 D. Annual Subrecipient Monitoring